ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 encounter in the persons of his kings.
-The Shakespearian monarch is a being by himself; and how to get him to look " not like a king, but " like anythingbetter than a hobby-horse,must be a labour of
+The Shakespearian monarch is a being by himself; and how to get him to look — not like a king, but — like anything better than a hobby-horse, must be a labour of
-Hercules such as only managers fullyappreciate.It is much better to leave the scene out altogether than to associate only ludicrous ideas with it.
-A gentlemanwhose chief thought when he kneels is about the knees of his " tights." and who goes on serenelysaying his prayers while the avenger rants and waves a torch within a foot of him, is better left out when he can be left out.
-Indeed their majesties of Denmark at the Lyceum must be almost as greatan exercise to Mr
+Hercules such as only managers fully appreciate.
+It is much better to leave the scene out altogether than to associate only ludicrous ideas with it.
+A gentleman whose chief thought when he kneels is about the knees of his "tights," and who goes on serenely saying his prayers while the avenger rants and waves a torch within a foot of him, is better left out when he can be left out.
+Indeed their majesties of Denmark at the Lyceum must be almost as great an exercise to Mr
-Irving'ssoul as were their originals to Hamlet.
-The swingof their re- spective mantles,especiallythat fine wave of white silk liningfrom the monarch's shoulder,isthe chief point that strikes us.
-As for the queen, the manner in which her majesty swathes herself in her red and yellow night-gownduringthe excitingscene in her chamber,making its billows and puffingsdo dutyfor the emo- tin she shows but little trace of otherwise,is probablydue to some archaeologicalinstructions previous- ly administered by Hamlet, rather than to any inspirationof her own.
+Irving's soul as were their originals to Hamlet.
+The swing of their respective mantles, especially that fine wave of white silk lining from the monarch's shoulder, is the chief point that strikes us.
+As for the queen, the manner in which her majesty swathes herself in her red and yellow night-gown during the excitingscene in her chamber,`making its billows and puffings do dutyfor the emotion she shows but little trace of otherwise, is probably due to some archaeological instructions previously administered by Hamlet, rather than to any inspiration of her own.
-We cannot,however,pass over the personnelof the drama without say- ing somethingof Miss Ellen Terry's
+We cannot, however, pass over the personnel of the drama without saying somethingof Miss Ellen Terry's
 Ophelia.
-No Opheliaof our time has givento the character so grace- ful a presence.
-The very excellence of the actress,however,makes more apparent the insignificanceof the part allotted to her.
-Nothing can make the submissive littledaughter of Polonius a greatpoeticalheroine.
+No Ophelia of our time has givento the character so graceful a presence.
+The very excellence of the actress, however, makes more apparent the insignificanceof the part allotted to her.
+Nothing can make the submissive little daughter of Polonius a great poetical heroine.
-All the prejudicesof the audience are in her favour,and we have grown up with the idea that she ranks among the Juliets and Rosa- linds
-; and, unfortunately,it has
-been very easy on most occasions to assure ourselves that our disap- pointment arose solelyfrom the in- capacity of the actresses to whom
+All the prejudices of the audience are in her favour, and we have grown up with the idea that she ranks among the Juliets and Rosalinds; and, unfortunately, it has been very easy on most occasions to assure ourselves that our disap- pointment arose solelyfrom the incapacity of the actresses to whom
-(anecessityfor a singingvoice be- ing in itself a limitation to the number of Ophelias possible)the part was intrusted.
-But now that we have a representativeto whom no exception can be made, this delusion fails us.
-Even Miss Terry cannot givemore than the mildest interest to the character.
-What she can do she does ; though even the sweet and animated archness of her countenance, though capa- ble of touching pathos,would be more adaptedfor a Rosalind full of life and action,than for the plain- tive weakness of Ophelia.
+(a necessity for a singing voice being in itself a limitation to the number of Ophelias possible) the part was intrusted.
+But now that we have a representative to whom no exception can be made, this delusion fails us.
+Even Miss Terry cannot give more than the mildest interest to the character.
+What she can do she does; though even the sweet and animated archness of her countenance, though capable of touching pathos, would be more adapted for a Rosalind full of life and action, than for the plaintive weakness of Ophelia. <br>
-The lastact of " Hamlet " remains to ourselves a mystery.
-We can- not attempt to discuss what we so littleunderstand.
-Had not Shake- speare been writing playsfor an audience to which an orthodox ending was necessary " had not even the supreme creator laboured under that necessityfor a third volume with which critics upbraid the smaller artists of fiction" it is likelyenough that he would have left this tale unfinished,as it is at the end of the fourth act.
-There is no end practicablefor such a hero.
-Death indeed cuts the thread artificiallyboth in real life and poetry ; but it is an artificialend- ig, however it comes about, and, so far as we are concerned, solves
-110 problem,though we make bold
-to believe that it explainsevery- thing to the person chieflycon-erned.
+The last act of "Hamlet" remains to ourselves a mystery.
+We cannot attempt to discuss what we so little understand.
+Had not Shakespeare been writing plays for an audience to which an orthodox ending was necessary — had not even the supreme creator laboured under that necessity for a third volume with which critics upbraid the smaller artists of fiction — it is likelyenough that he would have left this tale unfinished, as it is at the end of the fourth act.
+There is no end practicable for such a hero.
+Death indeed cuts the thread artificially both in real life and poetry; but it is an artificial ending, however it comes about, and, so far as we are concerned, solves no problem, though we make bold to believe that it explains everything to the person chiefly concerned.
 In the fifth act all is
 changed.
 That former world has rolled away with all its passions and pains.
-Hamlet, having de- livered himself by the promptest energeticaction, in an emergency which is straightforwardand with- ou complications,comes back with a languorand exhaustion about him which contrasts strangelywith the intensityof all his previouseino tions.
-Contemplativeas ever, there is no longerany strain of mystic anguish in his musings.
-Unac- countably, yet most evidently,the greatness of his sufferinghas dis- solved away.
-He walks into the scene like a man recovered from an illness" like one who has been dreaming and is awake, a sadder and a wiser man than he was only yesternight.
-His speculationsin the churchyardare all in a lower key.
-Instead of those sublime questioningsof earth and heaven which formed the burden of all his thoughts" instead of the passion of disenchantment and cruel con- sciousness of treacheryand false- hood
+Hamlet, having delivered himself by the promptest energetic action, in an emergency which is straightforward and without complications, comes back with a languor and exhaustion about him which contrasts strangely with the intensity of all his previous eino tions.
+Contemplative as ever, there is no longer any strain of mystic anguish in his musings.
+Unaccountably, yet most evidently, the greatness of his suffering has dissolved away.
+He walks into the scene like a man recovered from an illness — like one who has been dreaming and is awake, a sadder and a wiser man than he was only yesternight.
+His speculations in the churchyard are all in a lower key.
+Instead of those sublime questionings of earth and heaven which formed the burden of all his thoughts — instead of the passion of disenchantment and cruel consciousness of treachery and falsehood
-" the flightof his subdued
+— the flightof his subdued
-fancygoes no higherthan the base uses to which the dust of humanity may return.
-True, he starts into spasmodic excitement when roused by the rantingof Laertes over his sister's grave, and meets him with an outburst of responsiveranting, in which there is a gleam of his old wild humour, though subdued like himself to a lower tone. " The braveryof his griefdid put me into a towering passion,"he exclaims afterwards to Horatio ;
+fancy goes no higher than the base uses to which the dust of humanity may return.
+True, he starts into spasmodic excitement when roused by the ranting of Laertes over his sister's grave, and meets him with an outburst of responsive ranting, in which there is a gleam of his old wild humour, though subdued like himself to a lower tone.
+"The braveryof his griefdid put me into a towering passion," he exclaims afterwards to Horatio;
 and his
-sudden irritation and outdoing of the swagger of his natural opponent is the thing most like the Hamlet of old in the whole postscriptalepi- sode.
+sudden irritation and outdoing of the swagger of his natural opponent is the thing most like the Hamlet of old in the whole postscriptal episode.
 So also in a mild degree is
 the scene with the young euphuist
-Osric,where prince and courtier give us a dialoguein the manner of Lyly, accordingto the fashion of Elizabeth's time rather than Hamlet's,wonderfullyreduced and tamed from the wild and brilliant play of the princewith Polonius in the previousacts.
-Throughout the growing rapidityof action with which all thingstend towards the catastrophe,Hamlet bears himself with noble and unsuspiciousdig- nty
+Osric, where prince and courtier give us a dialogue in the manner of Lyly, accordingto the fashion of Elizabeth's time rather than
-;
-while the last murderous net- work of deceit,which is compass- ing his death, closes round him.
+Hamlet's, wonderfully reduced and tamed from the wild and brilliant play of the prince with Polonius in the previous acts.
+Throughout the growing rapidity of action with which all things tend towards the catastrophe, Hamlet bears himself with noble and unsuspicious dignity, while the last murderous network of deceit, which is compassing his death, closes round him.
 The hand of fate is upon him, his insight is clouded with a great weariness, his deep soul subdued.